 A high-quality carbon credit accurately represents GHG emission reductions or removals achieved through carbon offsetting project activities.
 These activities need to maximize climate, socio-economic and ecological benefits for the communities and the planet.
 Well informed decisions during project design and development and following the prescribed methodologies and standards according to Carbon standards along with regulatory compliance helps to realize high quality carbon credits in the voluntary carbon market.

 High quality carbon credits represent the real and additional GHG emission reductions or removals which are quantified based on the calculations of baselines, additionality, leakage and permanence.
 The emissions should be quantified using credible baselines and discount for the uncertainty in leakage.
-The measurement of emission reductions requires a robust Monitoring, Reporting and Verification (MRV) systems.
+The measurement of emission reductions requires a robust Monitoring, Reporting and Verification (MRV) system.
 The projects should follow the methods consistent with IPCC for quantification and should use new monitoring technologies wherever possible.

 The six qualities that need to be considered for a carbon credit are